 - Empirical, not Transcendental - In preface, I am required to clarify that USA's natural rights are not claimed to exist in some absolute sense, independent of human existence.
 That is a frequent confusion with thetranscendental theory of human rights.
 In any theory of rights, they are deduced as immutable from different premises, and the premises are based on different metaphysics.
 Jeffersonian natural rights areempirically derived--they are directly deduced from observation of how our existence actually is.
 So they are immutable, but not transcendental.

-- The Negative Social Contract - The basis of modern natural rights is an imagined social contract, first described by Hobbes in his bookLeviathan (1668).
+- The Negative Social Contract - The basis of modern natural rights is an imagined social contract, earlier described by Hobbes in his bookLeviathan (1668).
 Hobbes' premise was that people are fundamentally evil.
 The social contract therefore provides authority to government, so people do not live in perpetual fear of murder, rape, theft, etc. Because people cannot be trusted to act in the interests of society, Hobbes concluded that government must be an authoritarian system, to enforce punitive laws, with order maintained byHobbesian Fear.

 - The Positive Social Contract - Locke improved on Hobbes’ negativity by starting with the premise that people are fundamentally good.
 Locke explored how this enables a democratic republic in hisTreatises on Government (1690).
 That is quite well known.
-Due to objections with the premise, it is almost entirely unknown that Locke detailed thenatural rights which Jefferson chose for USA’s social contract in a different place:, in hisEssay Concerning Human Understanding, Book II: Chapter XXI: “Of the Idea of Power" (1691).
+Due to objections with the premise, it is almost entirely unknown that Locke detailed thenatural rights which Jefferson chose for USA’s social contract in a different place, in hisEssay Concerning Human Understanding, Book II: Chapter XXI: “Of the Idea of Power" (1691).
 This rights theory requires the existence of a benign judging God as premise, so Jefferson clearly stated that the rights are according to the ‘laws of natureand God’ in theDeclaration of Independence (1776).